A sampling of terms that may appear in stories about the war in Iraq:

 Zulu time: During a military operation, all units operate according to the same time zone.
 The world is divided into 24 time zones, each designated by a letter of the alphabet.
 The "clock" at Greenwich, England, is used as the standard for many activities that cross time zones and is designated Z. Military time usually is stated in a 24-hour format.
 Thus 1830Z is pronounced, according to the phonetic alphabet, as 1830 Zulu.

-(Sources: Department of Defense Dictionary of Military Terms; reporting by Knight Ridder Newspapers correspondent Richard Chin; Knight Ridder research.)
+Source: Department of Defense Dictionary of Military Terms; reporting by Richard Chin, St. Paul Pioneer Press; Knight Ridder research.

 (c) 2003, Knight Ridder/Tribune Information Services.